algosup/2024-2025-project-1-fpga-team-5/Specification/Functional/FunctionalSpecification.md

 ![7-segment display](img/GoBoard/GoBoard7Segments.jpg)

-The VGA screen will display the game screen, including the frog, cars, logs, turtles, homes and, etc. The 7-segment display will show the current level of the game.
+The VGA screen will display the game screen, including the frog, cars, logs, turtles, etc. The 7-segment display will show the current level of the game.

 ### 3.2.2 Input/Output Handling